zjfong/mongoose-books-app/README.md

 Learning mongodb and mongoose.

-The training was fun because it showed the differences between updating a local array versus updating a database object.
+The training was fun because it showed the differences between updating data in a server versus updating data in a server's database.
 The important methods were .find(), .findOne(), and .findOneAndRemove().

 Remember to access the database using db.*Model*